-- 1. A statement of policy commitment from the accountable executive - 2.
-Risk identification process and risk management plan that includes a non-punitive system for employees to report hazards, risks and safety concerns - 3.
-A system to track, trend and mitigate errors or hazards - 4.
-A system to track and document incident root cause analysis - 5.
-A Safety Manual (electronic or hard copy) - 6.
-A system to audit and review organizational policy and procedures, ongoing safety training for all personnel (including managers), a system of pro-active and reactive procedures to insure compliance, etc.
+1. A statement of policy commitment from the accountable executive

+2. A risk identification process and risk management plan that include a non-punitive system for employees to report hazards, risks and safety concerns

+3. A system to track, trend and mitigate errors or hazards

+4. A system to track and document incident root cause analysis

+5. A safety manual (electronic or hard copy)

+6. A system to audit and review organizational policy and procedures, ongoing safety training for all personnel (including managers), a system of pro-active and reactive procedures to insure compliance, etc.